intangere/cIon/README.md

 >Me: does god exist?<br>
 >cIon: no.<br>

-The bot seems to have some morality.
+The bot seems to have some morality. <br>
-It's context understanding is debatable at this stage but from previous conversations I've had with it, it did demonstrate basic context understanding.
+It's context understanding is debatable at this stage but from previous conversations I've had with it, it did demonstrate basic context understanding.<br>
-Note: Not all of it's sentences are so short.
-This is simply a quick convo I just had with it.
+Note: Not all of it's sentences are so short. <br> This is simply a quick convo I just had with it.